run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/CI-group-availability.md

-title: Verify CI group availability
+title: Verifying CI group availability

 Description: This functionality is intended to verify the CIs availability group.
 # Verifying CI group availability